prioritizr/aoh/README.md

 ##### *Ubuntu*

-The GDAL binary library will need to be installed when using Ubuntu.
-For recent versions of Ubuntu (18.04 and later), this library is available through official repositories.
-It can be installed using the following system commands.
+For recent versions of Ubuntu (18.04 and later), the libraries are available through official repositories.
+They can be installed using the following system commands.

     apt-get -y update
-    apt-get install -y gdal-bin
+    apt-get install -y gdal-bin grass

 ##### *Linux*

-For Unix-alikes, `gdal` (&gt;= 3.0.2) are required.
+For Unix-alikes, `gdal` (&gt;= 3.0.2) and `grass` (&gt;= 7.8.5) are required.

 ##### *MacOS*

-The easiest way to install the `gdal` library is using [HomeBrew](https://brew.sh/).
-After installing HomeBrew, the library can be installed using the following system commands.
+The easiest way to install the libraries is using [HomeBrew](https://brew.sh/).
+After installing HomeBrew, the libraries can be installed using the following system commands.

+    brew tap osgeo/osgeo4mac
     brew install pkg-config
     brew install gdal
+    brew install osgeo-grass

 ### Usage